 Shelter Island’s “Window on the Aquifer”

 Our citizen science efforts, now in an eighth year, are supported by the NYS Federation of Lake Associations and the Department of Environmental Conservation.
-The Fresh Pond Neighbors Association is now working with the town and engineers and DEC to implement a filtration system that will prevent toxic blooms in the future.

 We can do it, with your generous help and support…